Glossary

 For a candidate’s name to appear on the ballot, they must have their nomination paper approved by the Returning Officer before the day and time listed on the writ as the close of nominations.

-A general election that takes place on a date other than the one specified by Ontario’s Election Act.
+A provincial general election that takes place on a date other than the one specified by Ontario’s Election Act.
 A general election could be a non-fixed date election when there is a minority government or if the government decides to call the election early.

 By-elections are also considered non-fixed date elections.